dprojects/Woodworking/Docs/MagicPanelsAPI.md

-gRoundPrecision = 2      # should be set according to the user FreeCAD GUI settings gSearchDepth = 200       # recursive search depth
+gRoundPrecision = 2      # should be set according to the user FreeCAD GUI settings gSearchDepth = 200       # recursive search depth gKernelVersion = 0       # FreeCAD version to add support for new kernel changes

 # Functions for general purpose
 ### isType(iObj, iType):